cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 {:aside}
 > NOTE:
-  Not sure that we want to use the efficiencies of overriding, but having default values supplied out of a dictionary to be overridden by a rump sounds rather handy.
+  One application of the rule for prefix references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump value.
-  Note that there is no way to remove a map entry from the table.
+  Note that this pattern provides no way to remove a map entry from the prefix table entry.

 * For a rump of one of the string types, the affix also needs to be one of the string types; the bytes of the strings are concatenated as